rokokot/qtype-eval/docs/MAIreport/docs/data/data_overview.md

 #### TyDi QA Processing

-1. **Data Extraction:** We utilized the HuggingFace datasets library to access the TyDi QA primary task dataset.
+   We utilized the HuggingFace datasets library to access the TyDi QA primary task dataset.

-2. **Question Classification:**
+   **Question Classification:**

 - We developed language-specific rule-based classifiers using regex and token matching for polar and content questions
 - For languages with well-documented grammatical question markers (e.g., Finnish -ko/-kö, Japanese か, English wh-words etc.), we used these as reliable indicators
 - For languages with less explicit markers, we employed combined approaches using question word lists and positional patterns
 - We cross-validated our classifications against the available annotations in TyDi QA's yes_no_answer field

-3. **Validation:** We employed a multi-step validation process:
+   **Validation:** We employed a multi-step validation process:

 - Manual review of random samples by language specialists
 - Consistency checking between rule-based classification and existing annotations

 #### Universal Dependencies Processing

-1. **Dataset Selection:** We curated a selection of UD treebanks across our 7 target languages, prioritizing treebanks with conversational and question-containing content.
+   **Dataset Selection:** We curated a selection of UD treebanks across our 7 target languages, prioritizing treebanks with conversational and question-containing content.
 The treebanks for partly chosen for their mean absolute rankings as surveyed by (Kulmizev, A. and Nivre, J., 2023 )

+   **CoNLL-U Parsing:**

-2. **CoNLL-U Parsing:** We processed the UD treebanks' CoNLL-U files to extract questions using:
+- We processed the UD treebanks' CoNLL-U files to extract questions using:
 - Sentence-final punctuation (?, ？, ؟)
 - Language-specific interrogative markers
 - Syntactic question patterns identifiable through dependency relations

+   **UDPipe Processing:**

-3. **UDPipe Processing:** For syntactic processing, we employed UDPipe (Straka et al., 2016), a state-of-the-art tool for UD format processing:
+- For syntactic processing, we employed UDPipe (Straka et al., 2016), a state-of-the-art tool for UD format processing:
 - Tokenization, lemmatization, and morphological analysis
 - Dependency parsing to extract syntactic structures
 - Language-specific models trained on UD treebanks

-4. **Question Classification:**
+   **Question Classification:**

 - We developed the `ud_classifier.py` script to identify and classify questions from CoNLL-U files
 - The script implements language-specific pattern matching for interrogative features
 - Questions were classified as polar or content based on morphosyntactic properties
 - Extensive filtering to remove incomplete questions, rhetorical questions, and other edge cases

 **Reference:**

-Straka, M., Hajic, J., & Straková, J. (2016).
+- Straka, M., Hajic, J., & Straková, J. (2016).
 UDPipe: Trainable Pipeline for Processing CoNLL-U Files Performing Tokenization, Morphological Analysis, POS Tagging and Parsing.
 In Proceedings of the Tenth International Conference on Language Resources and Evaluation (LREC'16) (pp. 4290-4297).

-Kulmizev, A. & Nivre, J. (2023).
+- Kulmizev, A. & Nivre, J. (2023).
 Investigating UD Treebanks via Dataset Difficulty Measures.
 In Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics (pp. 1076-1089).

 ### Linguistic Complexity Feature Scoring

 We implemented a linguistic analysis pipeline using:

-1. **Profiling-UD Framework:**
+**Profiling-UD Framework:**

 - We developed a custom profiling framework for extracting linguistic complexity features
 - Our implementation was inspired by and extends the approach of Brunato et al. (2020) on linguistic complexity profiling
 - The framework processes parsed sentences to extract a wide range of complexity features using the profiling-UD tool developed by Brunato et al. (2020)

-2. **Feature Extraction Process for the TyDi Data:**
+**Feature Extraction Process for the TyDi Data:**

 - Each question was processed through UDPipe to generate CoNLL-U format parse trees using our `scripts/data-processing/run_udpipe.py`
 - The parsed trees were analyzed using our  `scripts/data_processing/profiling-UD/custom-profile.py` script
 - Results were normalized and aggregated to provide a single complexity score

 **References:**

-Brunato, D., Cimino, A., Dell'Orletta, F., Venturi, G., & Montemagni, S. (2020).
+- Brunato, D., Cimino, A., Dell'Orletta, F., Venturi, G., & Montemagni, S. (2020).
 Profiling-UD: A Tool for Linguistic Profiling of Texts.
 In Proceedings of The 12th Language Resources and Evaluation Conference (pp. 7145-7151).

 ## Preprocessing and Feature Extraction

 Our preprocessing pipeline involved several key stages:

-1. **Question Extraction and Classification**
+   **Question Extraction and Classification**

 - TyDi: Questions were classified using a combination of annotations from the original dataset and linguistic pattern matching.
 - UD: Questions were extracted from UD treebanks using sentence-final punctuation and language-specific question markers.

-2. **Syntactic Parsing**
+   **Syntactic Parsing**

 - All questions were parsed using UDPipe with language-specific models
 - Parsed structures were normalized to handle language-specific variations

-3. **Linguistic Complexity Analysis**
+   **Linguistic Complexity Analysis**

 - All questions were analyzed using a custom profile of linguistic complexity metrics, focusing on syntactic, morphological, and lexical features.

-4. **Normalization**
+   **Normalization**

 - Features were normalized using a combination of methods to ensure cross-linguistic comparability:
 - Language centering: `avg_links_len`, `avg_max_depth`, `verbal_head_per_sent`
 - Log normalization: `subordinate_proposition_dist`, `n_tokens`
 - Min-max scaling per language: `avg_verb_edges`
 - Raw values: `avg_subordinate_chain_len`, `lexical_density`

-5. **Downsampling** (TyDi data only)
+   **Downsampling** (TyDi data only)

 - The TyDi data was strategically downsampled using token-based stratified sampling to balance the distribution across languages and question types, while preserving the original sentence length distribution.

-6. **Complexity Score Calculation**
+   **Complexity Score Calculation**

 - Combined normalized features with final z-score standardization to produce a single complexity metric centred around 0 as baseline complexity with standard deviation of 1.

-7. **Ablation Analysis**
+   **Ablation Analysis**

 - Generated variant datasets excluding a single feature each time in order to isolate individual feature importance.

 ## Dataset Structure